deconstructing

 Gresham's Law 2.1 Gresham's law is a monitary principle that bad money drives out good money.
 Word prediction cum generative text with AI algorithms may create the linguistic equivalent to the principle, bad context drives out good content.

-Predictive processing as meaning making Predictive processing represents a consilience of many concepts in neuroscience, philosophy and AI.
-As a generative model it learns the causes of training data, how to generate effect from the cause.
+Predictive processing represents a consilience of many concepts in neuroscience, philosophy and AI.
+As a generative model it learns the causes of training data, how to generate effect from cause.
 That the cause, in semiotic terms is learned meaning, implies the associated algorithms are accessing otherwise hidden belief systems.

 The other social risk Environment-Social-Governance ESG is all about sustainability- who cares wins in commerce and culture.
 Social risk in ESG focuses on practices that may have untoward effects on people and the environment.
 Many ESG-social risks are managed as if they were objective.
 But there is another kind of social risk, the subjective risk of groups forming and doing real things, such as ruining brand reputation, only because of commonly held individual beliefs.